OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

 Multiple LDAP servers: Order vs. Regex Match
 ============================================

-Before we explained how a user can be searched within the multiple LDAP serves that are given in the ``:order`` section in the config file.
+Before we explained how a user can be searched within the multiple LDAP servers that are given in the ``:order`` section in the config file.

-There is an another, mutually exclusive, option for searching users in multiple LDAP servers.
+There is another, mutually exclusive, option for searching users in multiple LDAP servers.
 This option tries to match the login with the regular expression which corresponds to the LDAP server.

 Example
 -------